 In particular the Creoles (those born in New Spain of Spanish parents) resented being considered inferior by those born in the European homeland.
 They saw an opportunity in the Spanish war against Napoleon’s invasion of 1808.

 On September 16, 1810, Hidalgo freed the prisoners in the town of Dolores, locked up the Spanish authorities and called the people to rebel by ringing the church bells.
 Hidalgo started out with 600 men, but soon had 100,000 and overran towns of central Mexico.
-Hidalgo was tricked, caught and condemned the following year, and was executed by firing squad on July 30, 1811.
+Hidalgo was tricked, caught, and condemned the following year, and was executed by firing squad on July 30, 1811.

-Morelos, from the western city of Valladolid (now Morelia) led successful campaigns in 1812 and 1813, which included the capture of the city of Acapulco, the main port on the Pacific coast.
+Morelos, from the western city of Valladolid (now Morelia) led successful campaigns in 1812 and 1813, which included the capture of the city of Acapulco, the then principal trading port on the Pacific coast.
 He was captured and shot on Dec.
 22, 1815.
 Despite the setbacks, the independence movement continued under the Creole colonel Agustín de Iturbide.
 On September 28, 1821, the first independent government was named with Iturbide at the head.

 Then came a period of reform, led by the educated of the country.
 The liberal Benito Juarez, who would be elected president in 1861, promoted reform laws that were incorporated into the Constitution of 1857.
 As provisional president, he also reduced the powers of the Roman Catholic Church, and confiscated church property.